otto-de/api-guidelines/guidelines/020_guidelines/030_http/5060_should-accept-visitorId-and-browserId-as-headers.md

 id: R000064
 ---

+[TODO] harmonize with JWT/auth requirements

-SHOULD accept X-visitorId and X-BrowserId as HTTP headers
+accept X-visitorId and X-BrowserId as HTTP headers

 Many endpoints use the BrowserId or the visitorId to grant access to user specific information.